For reporters · Live data from Texas county appraisal rolls · refreshes hourly

 Methodology

-Calculation:For each Florida ZIP code, we computed the average just-value per square foot across all residential parcels (DOR_UC codes 0-9, square footage 200-50,000, just value $50K-$5M).
-A property was flagged as overassessed if its just value exceeded what the ZIP's typical $/sqft would predict for that home's size by more than 10%.
+Calculation:For each Texas ZIP code, we computed the average appraised value per square foot across residential parcels in a reasonable size and value band.
+A property was flagged as over-assessed if its appraised value exceeded what the ZIP's typical $/sqft would predict for that home's size by more than 10%.

 Caveats: The analysis is a per-ZIP cohort comparison, not a hedonic regression.
-Properties with unusual lot size, waterfront access, age, or condition may legitimately fall outside the ZIP norm.
-The flag is a starting point for further review, not a definitive determination of overassessment.
-Save Our Homes-protected long-time homesteaders will appear below the ZIP norm even when fairly assessed.
+Properties with unusual lot size, age, condition, or recent improvements may legitimately fall outside the ZIP norm.
+The flag is a starting point for further review, not a definitive determination of over-assessment.

 Quotable

-“The FL DOR publishes the entire statewide assessment roll under the Sunshine Law every year — every parcel, every owner, every value.
+“Texas appraisal districts publish their entire rolls every year, every parcel, every owner, every value.
 Most homeowners never look.
-They get a TRIM notice in August, don't know what it means, and miss the 25-day window.
-Our tool just compares your number against your neighbors' numbers and tells you whether you have grounds to petition.”
+They get a notice of appraised value in the spring, don't know what it means, and miss the May 15 protest deadline.
+Our tool just compares your number against your neighbors' numbers and tells you whether you have grounds to protest.”

 About the founder